realstorypro/.github/profile/README.md

 ## 👋 Welcome
-StoryPRO is an interactive marketing platform.
+StoryPRO is a low-code marketing platform.

 #### 🔭 &nbsp;Our OSS Projects